 Is Kasol really safe for travellers?

-Kasol is very safe irrespective of the gender.
+Kasol is very safe irrespective of gender.
 In fact, all of the Himachal is very safe and you will find lots of solo travellers backpacking around Kasol and Parvati valley.
 As you might already know Kasol is infamous for people looking for high-quality hashish called ‘Malana Cream’, so please make sure you don’t engage in such illicit activities as possession of Hashish is illegal and you can even be arrested.

 Apart from this, locals are very amiable and approachable, and they will help you out in any situation, so don’t hesitate and approach them if you need help.
 While hiking and trekking around this pristine valley avoid taking shortcuts unless accompanied by a professional guide.